 MHC class I molecules are designed to complete their folding and assembly processes in the endoplasmic reticulum (ER).
-Egress from the ER and subsequent transport to the cell surface requires that the complete trimolecular complex of heavy chain, $\beta 2$ microglobulin, and peptide be properly assembled (Figure 6).
+Egress from the ER and subsequent transport to the cell surface requires that the complete trimolecular complex of heavy chain, 2 microglobulin, and peptide be properly assembled (Figure 6).
 The MHC class I heavy chain is translocated into the ER by a classic signal peptide dependent mechanism through the Sec 61 channel.
 Sec61 is an ER protein whose subunits form a channel through which polypeptide chains that contain signal peptides are translocated into the ER.
 The MHC class I heavy chain protein is anchored in the ER membrane and folds partially in conjunction with a resident transmembrane ER chaperone known as calnexin.
-In this compartment it associates with the β 2 microglobulin component, which is also translocated into the lumen of the ER in a signal-peptide dependent manner. β 2-microglobulin is not an integral membrane protein; it is initially translocated into the lumen of the ER, and can be secreted.
-The heavy chain- β 2 microglobulin heterodimer remains associated in a complex with a protein known as tapaisin until it receives a peptide which is either 8 or 9 amino acids in length and which can fit into its specific groove.
-A growing number of N-terminal aminopeptidases that include but are not limited to Leucine Aminopeptidase (LAP) and ER aminopeptidase I (ERAP1) appear to participate in the Nterminal trimming of peptides so that they can optimally fit in the groove.
+In this compartment it associates with the 2 microglobulin component, which is also translocated into the lumen of the ER in a signal-peptide dependent manner.
+2-microglobulin is not an integral membrane protein; it is initially translocated into the lumen of the ER, and can be secreted.
+The heavy chain- 2 microglobulin heterodimer remains associated in a complex with a protein known as tapaisin until it receives a peptide which is either 8 or 9 amino acids in length and which can fit into its specific groove.
 Tapaisin forms a bridge between MHC class I molecules and the TAP (Transporter associated with Antigen Processing) heterodimers which pump peptides into the ER from the cytosol.
 The TAP transporter is a pump made up of two transmembrane ATPases, TAP1 and TAP2, that form a peptide-translocation channel in the ER membrane.
 TAP1 and TAP2 are encoded by genes that are a part of the MHC complex (discussed below).